Making a move from face-to-face to online training. Where to start?

-A recent report by Towards Maturity on people’s learning preferences announced that 70% say that online learning improves job performance and 90% access learning on their mobile devices.
+Back in 2018, a Towards Maturity report on people’s learning preferences noted that 70% say online learning improves job performance and 90% access learning on their mobile devices.
 Online learning gives audiences more control with its self-paced and readily-accessible content.
 But audiences also rank collaboration, tutor-led, and social learning highly, which is why blended learning can provide the ultimate solution.

 1. Do a top-down analysis

-You start with the business and performance goals that your training is targeted at.
+Start with the business and performance goals at which your training is targeted.
 Even if you already have a face-to-face course in place, it’s worth going through this exercise to ensure that the learning strategies and content still align with your core goals.
 Do this without looking at your content!

 Ask yourself the following: